-all art is a projection - it's a reflection of one's inner world and that's it.
+all art is a projection - it's a reflection of one's inner world. but not devoid of influences or there would be no zeitgeist.

 I'm not disputing old leftist claims that anti-Semitism in Russia before the revolution was provoked by the rulers to divert attention from the miserable conditions they themselves had fostered. but the anti-Semitism had to be there, initially, in order to have been provoked. my grandmother (who later was appalled by the murder of the Czar's children, and who immigrated (Ukraine) because of the pogroms of the 1880's, told my mother it was the priests who goaded the peasants into anti-Semitic violence. at any rate, my history does not allow for much populace sentiment.